bruh7463/data_mining_project_team_14/README.md

 - Analyze and visualize the data to show clear summaries of how contributions are distributed by country .

-- Spot unusual trends or activity, such as sudden increases in edits coming from a specific country .

 ### Initial Project Success Criteria